 This isn’t a comprehensive list of all tax types but hopefully it provides a broad answer to questions like “What is a tax?” and “What types of taxes are there?”
 And hopefully it demystifies some questions you might have had about all the different tax items on a receipt or paystub.

-SoFi Money is a cash management account that can be set up for direct deposits, which can include your income tax refund.
+A SoFi Checking and Savings account can be set up for direct deposits, which can include your income tax refund.
 When filing tax forms, you’ll just need to indicate where you want the refund to go.

 Setting up a direct deposit for payroll is also easy.
 You just download and sign a pre-filled form and then give it to your employee’s human resources department.
-Then, watch for the direct deposit to come into your SoFi Money account.
+Then, watch for the direct deposit to come into your checking and savings account.
 This can take two to four weeks.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.